SSSD/sssd/README.md

 ## Introduction
-SSSD provides a set of daemons to manage access to remote directories and authentication mechanisms such as LDAP, Kerberos or FreeIPA.
+SSSD provides a set of daemons to manage access to remote directories and authentication mechanisms sch as LDAP, Kerberos or FreeIPA.
 It provides an NSS and PAM interface toward the system and a pluggable backend system to connect to multiple different account sources.